About Phil and his gear

 I use Reikan FoCal to calibrate my Nikon lenses.
 It may be interesting to note that the older AF-D lenses seem to require much more back focus adjustment… I have read that this was a deliberate design ploy … to suit film?

-If you wish to source stock photography please click the ‘Alamy’ logo where I am gradually uploading many images.
+If you wish to source stock photography please click the ‘Alamy’ logo where I am gradually uploading many images, but if you are interested in medieaval churches in Herefordshire and the Welsh Marches, I have photographed (so far) almost 300 locations.

-Contact Phil at philtheclick@gmail.com, search for his photographs at Alamy.com
+Contact Phil at philtheclick@gmail.com, or search for his photographs at Alamy.com

-His main career was in music education, most recently as Head of Isle of Wight Music Service, establishing and leading the new Isle of Wight Music Education Hub and continues to contribute to national consultations into delivery.
+His main career was in music education, most recently as Head of Isle of Wight Music Service, establishing and leading the new Isle of Wight Music Education Hub and continues to contribute to national consultations into delivery and is a Trustee to Encore Enterprises (music delivery in Herefordshire).
 Please go to philthebass.weebly.com to see more information